mozilla/moz-forecasting/README.md

 ### On Outerbounds
 [Outerbounds](https://ui.desertowl.obp.outerbounds.com/dashboard/workspace) is used to run metaflow flows in the cloud.
 The code is run with a docker image via [kubernetes](https://outerbounds.com/engineering/deployment/gcp-k8s/deployment/).
 Currently an image that works with uv and metaflow can be found [here](https://hub.docker.com/repository/docker/jsnydermoz/moz-forecasting/general)  (TODO: build and push image in CI, have it go to mozilla GCR rather than Jared's dockerhub).

-If you are new to Outerbounds, you'll need to be added to the `revenue` permimeter (TODO: ask Chelsea how to add new people.
-If you are reading this you likely already have access).
+If you are new to Outerbounds, you'll need to be added to the `revenue` permimeter.
+If you do not have access, reach out to Chelsea Troy or another member of the MLOps team.
 You can see which perimeters you have access to with the `outerbounds perimeter list` command.
 You will also need to configure metaflow to use Outerbounds.
 Instructions for doing this can be found in the [mlops template repo README](github.com/mozilla/mozmlops/tree/main/src/mozmlops/templates#most-importantly-you-need-an-account-with-outerbounds-do-not-make-this-yourself)

 Once this is set up, make sure you are in the `revenue` perimeter locally with the command `outerbounds perimeter switch --id revenue`.
 The whole pipeline can then be run in Outerbounds from the command line using the `--with kubernetes` flag like:
 ```uv run <PATH TO FLOW FILE> run --with kubernetes:image=registry.hub.docker.com/jsnydermoz/moz-forecasting:latest```